Gregg Hughes: Opie and Anthony

 After Hughes produced an air check and had sent it to several radio stations, he and Cumia accepted an offer from WAAF in Boston to host afternoons.
 The show launched as Opie and Anthony on March 13, 1995.
 They remained in Boston until they were fired in April 1998 from WAAF for an April Fool's Day prank involving Mayor Thomas Menino.
-Opie and Anthony told their listeners the mayor had been killed in a car accident while transporting a young male Haitian prostitute.
+Opie and Anthony told their listeners that Menino had been killed in a collision with a semi-trailer truck on interstate 95 while traveling with a young female Haitian prostitute in Jacksonville, Florida.

 In June 1998, Hughes and Cumia were back on New York station WNEW-FM, where they became a top 10 afternoon drive show in New York by 2000.
 In 1999, Hughes considered leaving the show; however Anthony convinced him to stay, and bring Jim Norton on full-time as a go-between for their off air troubles.
 Anthony attributed these issues to his divorce and off-air personal troubles.

 In 2001, Opie and Anthony signed a syndication deal with Infinity to syndicate their show on 22 stations nationwide, including WBCN in Boston, longtime rival of WAAF.

 On August 15, 2002, during "Sex for Sam 3", comedian Paul Mecurio encouraged Brian Florence and Loretta Harper, a Virginia couple visiting Manhattan, to have anal sex in a vestibule at St. Patrick's Cathedral.
 Intense media scrutiny led to many demanding that Opie and Anthony be fired.
 Opie and Anthony broadcast the next day, but the show went into reruns the following week.
 On August 22, Infinity suspended Opie and Anthony for the duration of their contract and canceled the show.